gaetanserre/Stochastic-Global-Optimization/optims/CMA-ES_notes/notes.typ

 and evaluate the objective function as few times as possible.
 In this small paper, we will present the ideas behind CMA-ES.
 For more details, see @hansen_cma_2023.
-In the entirer paper, we will suppose that the objective function is to be maximized.
+Throughout this paper, we will suppose that the objective function is to be maximized.

 #figure(